 The Uncertainty (Error), in the lab, describes the distance from your measurement result within which your setup has determined that the true value is likely to lie.
 It describes therefore a property of your measurement procedure, when followed correctly.

-Example: When you measure N_A you may obtain the literature value to 10^{-3} .
+You measure N_A in experiment G10 and you obtain the literature value to 10^{-3} .
 This does not show that your setup has established that the true value of N_A is likely to be within 10^{-3} of your result.
 The 10^{-3} is therefore not the uncertainty of your experiment.
 A new measurement following the same procedure will lead to a different measurement result, but usually the same uncertainty.
 The new and old result are likely to differ by an amount that is about as large as the uncertainty.
 The uncertainty is therefore a property of the measurement procedure, and building a good experiment means building an experiment with relatively small uncertainty.